 "Piss off," snapped Kamek, who did not appreciate King Boo's chipper mood.

 The ghosts stuck out his tongue – to him, deaths were like births, and he had a reason to be happy.
-But the cloud cover wasn't so great, and he was perfectly fine with disappearing and taking his business elsewhere before the sun came out, so he took Kamek's cue and disappeared.
+But the cloud cover wasn't so great, and he was perfectly fine with disappearing and taking his business elsewhere before the sun came out, so he took Kamek's cue and vanished.

-"You are Kamek," said Bowser, grinning through the tears he didn't bother trying to hold back as he grieved for Peach.
+"You are Kamek," said Bowser, grinning faintly through the tears he didn't bother trying to hold back as he grieved for Peach.
 "I never knew you could play guitar."

 "I was a wild child, Your Bereavedness."